 To estimate the current number of table entries, an analysis of the primary index is performed with the default statistics accuracy.
 If the accuracy is low or the index is heavily fragmented, the estimated result deviates significantly from reality and DB20 reports obsolete statistics, even though the statistics are current.

-In most cases, reconstructing the index (see Note 332677) or creating the statistics with greater accuracy helps in this case.
+In most cases, reconstructing the index (see doc 332677) or creating the statistics with greater accuracy helps in this case.

 38. Can I use Oracle tools such as DBMS_STATS instead of BRCONNECT for regular statistic creation?

 The Oracle package DBMS_STATS provides numerous options for automatically updating obsolete statistics (for example, GATHER STALE, GATHER AUTO), that can be executed periodically based on the Oracle job system.
 SAP does not support periodic creation of statistics for R/3 using these Oracle mechanisms (refer to doc 105047).
 Instead, you should always use BRCONNECT.